tranquilit/WAPT-Documentation/source/waptserver-backup.rst

 * Apply the total right to the folder :file:`C:\\wapt\\waptserver\\repository` for the "Network Service" group

-Backup PostgreSQL Database with pg_restore.exe :
+Restore PostgreSQL Database with pg_restore.exe :

 .. code-block:: bash